Underwater Wireless Communication System

 As underwater wireless communication is not feasible using radio frequency(RF) and optical light based communication systems, it is carried out using acoustic waves.

 As mentioned in the table-1 below, underwater acoustic communication links are classified based on range.
 Table mentions bandwidths used for different ranges in this type of communication.
-Acoustic links used in underwater wireless communications are of two types viz. vertical and horizontal.
+Acoustic links used in underwater communication systems are of two types viz. vertical and horizontal.
 This is based on direction of the sound ray.
-Acoustic frequencies from 10Hz to 1MHz are used in underwater wireless communication.
+Acoustic frequencies from 10Hz to 1MHz are used in underwater communication.

 |Link Type||Range in Km||Bandwidth in KHz|